 For a more detailed insights, I suggest that you to check out NNGroups’s 14-point checklist for ensuring a superior mobile input field experience.

 3. It’s not 2010…you need to rock your audience’s world in 2 seconds.

-How many objects does your landing page request?
+How many objects does your mobile landing page request?
 How many design elements have you used to craft an elegant page?